iynehz/i2cpy/README.md

 * CH341 (CH341A, etc)

-The interface is similar to MicroPython’s `machine.I2C` as well as CircuitPython’s `board.I2C` classes.
+The interface is similar to that of MicroPython’s [machine.I2C](https://docs.micropython.org/en/latest/library/machine.I2C.html)

 Example usage: